Catholic Commission for Justice and Peace in Zimbabwe

 The Catholic Commission for Justice and Peace in Zimbabwe (CCJPZ) is a non-governmental organization whose aim is to highlight the plight of the Zimbabwean people and assist in cases of human rights abuse.

 The CCJPZ was established in 1972 as the Catholic Commission for Justice and Peace in Rhodesia.
 The commission changed its name when Rhodesia became Zimbabwe after independence in 1980 and has offices in Harare, Bulawayo, Binga village, and Mutare, along with the presence of a "Justice and Peace committee in each diocese".
 Its stated duties are: to inform people's consciences; to make people aware of their rights and duties as citizens; to encourage love, understanding and harmony through the promotion of the Church's social teaching; to investigate allegations of injustice which it considers to merit attention, and to take appropriate action; to keep in contact with other organisations with similar aims and objectives and; to advise the Bishop's Conference on the human rights situation pertaining from time to time.

+The Commission in Rhodesia, 1972-1980

+Overview

+The Catholic Commission for Justice and Peace in Rhodesia (CCJPR) during the Second Chimurenga was the primary organisation enacting justice and defending human rights.
+For the organisation, injustice in Rhodesia was the social, economic, and political discrimination that black Zimbabweans faced.

+The Rhodesian Catholic Bishop’s Conference (RCBC) set up the CCJPR in response to Pope Paul VI’s call, ‘if you want peace, work for justice’.
+The Commission were officially approved by the Rhodesia Catholic Bishops’ Conference (RCBC) on the third of March 1972.
+Set out in a pamphlet called 20 Questions and Answers on the Commission of Justice and Peace in Rhodesia, the aim of the Commission was to be a working body against racial injustice and violence in Rhodesia.
+The CCJPR rejected violence of all forms – physical, psychological, and institutional – either to maintain the status quo (the Rhodesian Front and Security Forces) or to bring about change (ZANLA/ZIPRA and freedom fighters).